10mm Auto: History

+The 10mm cartridge was selected for Federal Bureau of Investigation use after a Wound Ballistics Seminar at the FBI Academy in September 1987, which managed to agree what a good cartridge would do, but couldn't agree if 9mm or .45 ACP could meet FBI requirements.
+In the same year, an informal test was conducted using a variety of available 9mm and .45 ACP handguns.
+The test indicated that only the type of 9mm round, described as "147 grain subsonic hollow point round produced by Winchester" had acceptable penetration.
+The test seemed inconsistent or contradictory to future observers, and it was accused of heavy .45 ACP and American handgun bias.

+According to the latter 10mm report, it was decided: "five shots were fired in each of the 8 penetration tests, providing a total of 40 shots for each caliber or bullet type tested".
+The first selected was the 9mm described above.
+The second was a ".45 round, Remington 185 grain hollow point".
+The Wound Ballistic Workshop participants had a "consensus" that hollow points with "superior penetration" was what was needed.

+The 10mm was picked as a "halfway" between the other two options, in terms of size.
+The "commercial loadings" had "high chamber pressures", which resulted in "heavy recoil" and "muzzle blast".
+A 180 grain hollow point bullet was "acquired and handloaded to a velocity of 950 feet per second".
+Later on, factory-loaded ammunition was acquired that met their requirements.
+During the trials, the 10mm was found to be comparable to the .45 ACP (Not surprising as the bullet weight and velocities were now so similar), but the 10mm was found to take up less space and produce shot groups on targets that were half the size.

-During testing of the caliber in 1988, it was decided that the full-power commercial load of the 10mm Auto was the best available semi-automatic pistol cartridge for law enforcement usage, but it produced excessive recoil for most agents.
-Thereafter, experiments were carried out, and a specification for reduced-recoil ammunition was created.
-The requirement was later submitted to Federal Premium Ammunition for production and further review.
+As the FBI was adopting a 10mm cartridge closer in bullet weight and velocity to the .45 ACP, there was a need for large amounts of newly built ammunition of this type.
+This requirement was later submitted to Federal Premium Ammunition for production and further review.
 This became known as the "10mm Lite", or "10mm FBI" load, or attenuated 10mm, remaining common from various manufacturers today.
 With some pistol reliability problems increasing in this lighter load, Smith & Wesson observed that a version of the 10mm case reduced to 22 millimeters in length from the original 25 mm could be made with the retained performance parameters of the "10mm Lite".
 This altered cartridge was named the .40 Smith & Wesson.
-The shorter case allowed use in pistols designed with similar dimensions to those chambered in 9×19mm Parabellum, with the advantage that smaller-handed shooters could now have smaller-frame semi-automatic handguns with near—or in some cases, exact—10mm performance.
-Colloquially called the "Forty Cal" and other synonyms, this innovation since became a common handgun cartridge among law enforcement agencies and civilians in the United States, while the parent 10mm Auto remains fairly popular.
+The shorter case allowed use in pistols designed with similar dimensions to those chambered in 9×19mm Parabellum, with the advantage that smaller-handed shooters could now have smaller-frame semi-automatic handguns.
+Colloquially called the "Forty Cal" and other synonyms, this innovation since became a common handgun cartridge among law enforcement agencies and civilians in the United States, while the parent 10mm Auto remains fairly popular and has shown a resurgence in recent years particularly among hunters.

-In 2015, SIG Sauer entered the 10mm marketplace with their P220 model chambered in 10mm.
-Ruger introduced a 10mm auto model to their popular SR1911 line in mid 2017, followed by their Blackhawk, Redhawk and 10mm GP100 Match Champion and Wiley Clapp models in 2018.
-The Springfield Armory XD-M series added a 10mm offering in late 2018.
-In November 2021, Smith & Wesson introduced 10mm Auto models in the M&P 2.0 series.
-In 2022 SIG released the 10mm Auto P320-XTEN in the P320 series.

-In 2023 Armscor, Colt, Dan Wesson Firearms, Glock, Kimber Manufacturing, Nighthawk Custom, Ruger, SIG Sauer, Smith & Wesson, Springfield Armory, Inc., STI International, and Tanfoglio offer handguns in 10mm Auto.